JohnEarnest/Decker/tools/twine/Readme.md

 Ply: A Decker-Compatible Twine Story Format
 ===========================================
 [Twine](https://twinery.org) offers an extensible universe of "[story formats](https://twinery.org/cookbook/introduction/story_formats.html)" with their own markup and semantics.
-Most of the popular story formats include support for web browser features- like JavaScript and CSS styling- which preclude full support for them within Decker.
+Most of the popular story formats include support for web browser features- like embedded JavaScript and CSS styling- which preclude full support for them within Decker.

 In the interest of offering a lowest common denominator, I have defined an excruciatingly simple story format called _Ply_: